Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 - Adjusted Ore and XenonGas capacities to reflect stock resource volumes.

 ---LICENSE---
+Some resource definitions courtesy of Community Resource Pack.
+License: CC-BY-NC-SA 4.0

 Art Assets, including .mu, .mbm, and .dds files are copyright 2014-2016 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.